NYCOpportunity/growingupnyc-patterns/src/components/card/card--hero.md

-The Card Component with a hero prepends an image to highlight the section of cards.
+The Card Component component provides a preview of content with a leading image or graphic.